-The rechargeable lithium-ion battery installed in the Audi R8 e-tron consists of single cells with a high energy density connected in parallel and in series, and ensures a high output.
+The Energy Supply The rechargeable lithium-ion battery installed in the Audi R8 e-tron consists of single cells with a high energy density connected in parallel and in series, and ensures a high output.
 Under all the general constraints, an intelligent battery management system makes the energy optimally available.
 The 550 kg (1212.54 lb) battery stores 53 KWh of energy, with the usable share amounting to 42.4 kWh.
 In the final design stage of the Audi e-tron, the battery will enable a range of about 250 km (155.34 miles) when operated in the NEDC cycle:

 For recharging the battery a household current with 230 volts suffices; the process takes six to eight hours for a fully discharged battery.
 A high-voltage current will reduce the charging time to about two and a half hours.
 Thanks to recuperation the battery of the Audi R8 e-tron is also recharged on the road during the braking and deceleration phases – the four electric motors are able to recover a considerable part of the energy.

-The distribution of the electric drive torque in the R8 e-tron distinctly favors the rear axle.
+The Driving Dynamics The distribution of the electric drive torque in the R8 e-tron distinctly favors the rear axle.
 Like the standard Audi R8, about 70 per cent of the power acts at the rear in regular operation, with the remaining 30 per cent going to the front wheels.
 Should slip occur at an axle, this balance changes in a fraction of a second – so that the electrically driven high-powered sports car embodies the fundamental strength of quattro technology.

 The R8 e-tron also manages the lateral dynamics through its four motors.
 They allow so-called torque vectoring, the selective acceleration of individual wheels and therefore active distribution of torque.
 Understeering and oversteering can be compensated with ultra precision by small power boosts and brake interventions.
 The electrically driven high-powered sports car retains exemplary neutrality even at maximum lateral acceleration, hurrying along curves as if on rails.